-- In compliance with Mississippi Statute 43-11-13, the Department of Nursing requires that all applicants must submit to a criminal background check and drug/alcohol screen prior to entering or returning to the nursing program.
+- 1. In compliance with Mississippi Statute 43-11-13, the Department of Nursing requires that all applicants must submit to a criminal background check and drug/alcohol screen prior to entering or returning to the nursing program.
 Failure by the applicant to indicate suitability on the background check or to present a clear finding on the drug/alcohol screen will result in prohibition from entering the nursing program.
 There is a zero tolerance for illegal substance use/abuse and misuse of legal substances. - 2.
 Any current student who exhibits signs of impaired thinking or behavior that indicates the student may be under the influence of mind altering substances will be required to have a drug or alcohol "Test Panel to Screen and Confirm" performance immediately at our screening affiliate.
 The student will assume charges for the drug screening.
 If the student refuses to have a screening, he/she is immediately excluded from the program.
 Lab results must be submitted to the Mississippi University for Women Department of Nursing.
 If the test is positive, the student will be initially evaluated by the appropriate Department Chair, who will determine the need for further evaluation.
 The student will be subject to disciplinary action, including possible dismissal from the program.
 The office of the Provost/Vice President for Academic Affairs will be notified.
 Normal university procedures for student misconduct will be followed if the student decides to continue enrollment in the university.
 Failure to provide a specimen or deliberately interfering with the substance testing procedure also results in immediate program exclusion. - 3.
 Once admitted to the nursing program any student who exhibits signs of impaired thinking or behavior during a campus or clinical laboratory session, will be relieved of further program activities until a decision is made regarding the drug screening. - 4.
 Students are required to pay for all substance testing.
 The program assumes no liability for transportation of the student. - 5.
-Students enrolled in prelicensure registered nursing courses are required to submit to drug and alcohol testing prior to clinical experiences each semester/summer term.
+Students continuously enrolled in prelicensure registered nursing courses are required to present a clear finding on a drug and alcohol test prior to clinical experiences each semester/summer term.
+If the test is positive, the student will be initially evaluated by the appropriate Department Chair, who will determine the need for further evaluation.
+The student will be subject to disciplinary action, including possible dismissal from the program.
 Students agree for any drug/alcohol test results by a participating clinical agency be released to Department of Nursing officials.
 All postlicensure students (RN-BSN, MSN, and DNP) are required to submit to testing upon admission to their respective program. - 6.
 If excluded from the Department of Nursing, the student may apply for a probationary readmission to the Program of Nursing upon completion of a chemical dependency program listed as approved by the Mississippi Board of Nursing.
 The Program of Nursing will require any such applicant for readmission to the Department of Nursing to meet the same standards as any current applicant for initial admission to the Program of Nursing, as well as any additional standards and conditions the Program may impose related to assurance that the applicant is not chemically dependent, a chemical abuser, or in violation of any law. - 7.
 If probationary readmission is granted, after-care monitoring will be required for the duration of the student's course of study.
 This should involve periodic (unpredictable, random) testing as defined by the Mississippi Board of Nursing. - 8.
 Failure to abide by after-care monitoring requirements and/or evidence of continued chemical abuse or dependency shall be grounds for permanent dismissal from the Department of Nursing.